A story about a miraculous journey and inspiring the next generation

 Synopsis: Every year the monarch butterflies undertake the most amazing migration on Earth.
 Over the course of four generations, they travel from Canada to Mexico and back.
 This is an educational story about their challenging journey and the inspirational story of how one generation can inspire the next to make the world a better place.

-- Read about How this book was made and Scott’s adventure as Cultural Ambassador to Argentina
+- Read about How this book was made.

 - Read about the Make-A-Book Project.

 More about this book: This children’s chapter book is full of rich, conceptual drawings that complement a story that grew and grew as the students continued to inspire me to write new pages to match their wonderful drawings.
 It is a particularly important book, I’m glad to see that being green is a topic that finally has finally reached critical mass in the mainstream consciousness.
 And Mirabella the Monarch illustrates many subjects from metamorphosis to migration to a passion for making the world a better place.
 The book also includes a page of challenges to help kids find hidden surprises in the story.

 The mission of the Montessori schools is: “Montessori is a method of education that is based on self-directed activity, hands-on learning and collaborative play.
 In Montessori classrooms, children make creative choices in their learning, while the classroom and the teacher offer age-appropriate activities to guide the process.”
 Therefore this project gave the students the opportunity to apply these principals to their learning and everyday life—literally creating a dream and turning it into a reality.
 This project also sowed a lot of collateral creations, such as: place and character naming contest, butterfly gardens, musical theme songs for the characters in the book, the class photo pictured above, illustrator book signing, reading month, mosaic tile wall, Glow Show black light art display, and best of all a giant book celebration where the student illustrators signed their page for all the staff, students and community members.
 It was incredible.